aakashv11/467-MBot-Controller/README.txt

 lcmtypes/                     : lcmtypes for Mobilebot java/                         : java build folder for lcmtypes for lcm-spy setenv.sh                     : sets up java PATH variables for lcm-spy (run with: source setenv.sh)

+python/mbot_tracking.py contains original heuristic to track '+' shaped object in a video stream, developed by Aakash Venkatesan